Don’t Have a Cow Man: Stress Could Be Your New Best Friend

 A 2014 study conducted by psychologists at the University of Waterloo even found that measurements of people’s heart rates and hormonal levels while watching a boring movie showed more significant signs of stress than those viewing a sad movie.

-According to several specialists, a common misconception is that experiencing stress is always harmful.
+Through several different studies, a question emerges: is it a common misconception that experiencing stress is always harmful?

 A lack of stress may actually be harmful

 Dr. Spector thinks that we should not consider stress as inherently harmful.
-According to him, our most significant health problems result from a lack of stress.
+He believes our most significant health problems result from a lack of stress.
 In an article published in the Huffington Post, he explains that the human body is designed to endure stress and react to it.

 For the majority of human existence, human’s lived in a world that bore almost no resemblance to our contemporary lives.